Fudgy Brownies

 Frosted Brownies

 For my birthday, I frosted these brownies with peanut butter frosting.
 They were soooooo good.
-That’s what I did to make the Reese’s Peanut Butter Brownies.
-You can also use chocolate buttercream or even vanilla frosting.
+That’s what I did to make the Reese’s Pieces Brownies and Reese’s cup brownies.ย You can alsoย use chocolate buttercream or even vanilla frosting.
 After you frost them, sprinkle them with nuts, chocolate chips or sprinkles!

 How long do brownies last?